Learning-WoodyJessie/KitneKa/DEPLOYMENT.md

-# Deployment Guide for BharatPricing
+# Deployment Guide for KitneKa

+Your code is now on GitHub: **https://github.com/Learning-WoodyJessie/KitneKa**

 You can deploy this application for free using **Vercel** (Frontend) and **Render** (Backend).